 Precautions to Take When Using Dyed Mulch (for You and Your Pets)

 Erecting a fence is one option for implementing this precautionary measure.
 One of the least expensive types of garden fencing that you can erect to keep pets out is a chicken-wire fence.
 This kind of fence is also very easy to set up, since all that it involves is pounding stakes into the ground and attaching the chicken wire to the stakes.
-To prevent animals from tunneling under it, however, it helps to dig a trench and partially bury the chicken wire in it.
+To prevent dogs and other animals from tunneling under it, however, it helps to dig a trench and partially bury the chicken wire in it.
 A good feature about taking this extra measure is that your fence will now double as a barrier to keep garden pests out, such as groundhogs and rabbits.

 So much for the issue of dyed mulch, human health, and how safe it is for your pets.
 Whether or not colored mulch affects plant growth is a separate question.